craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 Potato is the "grain" of Cenva Minyo; it's flour makes a fluffy white bread that the people of Cenva Minyo treat as a honorable and common delicacy.
 Rarely, Cenvans gain access to Rye or Peanut flours, but neither is culturally acceptable for humanoid consumption.

 #### Fruit
-The fruit that grows in this place is bitter.
 Two fruits, Maupio and Yarpio, are the two most widely cultivated fruits of the area.
 They are both bitter and dark.
-Maupio takes the form of a etaerio, multiple sacs of juice and seed, while Yarpio takes the form of a berry, roughly the size and shape of a grap
+Maupio takes the form of a etaerio, multiple sacs of juice and seed, while Yarpio takes the form of a berry, roughly the size and shape of a grape.

+Both these fruits grow on a spikey moss-vine hybrid that, after years of growing, flowering, and repeating, will eventually supplant the roots of it's host and completely take over it's form.
+After the host body is no longer suitable, the body and the fruit will die - but not before spreading it's seeded fruits as far as it can to begin the process again.

 #### Vegetable
+Gardens of Lettuce, Cabbage, Radishes, and Carrots add material and textural variety as well as necessary nutrients to a Cenvan's diet.

 #### Spice and Oil
+Root spices, such as Ginger, Onion, and Garlic, as well as Parsley are cultivated in these "spice of life" gardens.
+Beet Sugar and Rock Salt are imported from the north too, both of which are used as preservative and flavoring.

+Goat's butter is the "oil" of choice for most Cenvans.
+The dreaded Peanut Oil makes for a cheap but poor replacement, but whenever possible, a "true" Oil imported from the City in Gold and used instead.

 #### Delicacy
+Beef and Cow's dairy are highly prized, and so too are good oils.

 ### Vices
 What do people do for *fun*?